ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/style-the-app.md

 ## Putting it All Together

+**Note:** now we are getting to the part where we will modify our code... 🤓

 The design team has started giving us design requirements.
 Mostly the color schemes to use for both light and dark mode, but they would also like a minor tweak to the border radius on the cards and a slightly different style on the select dropdown.

+### Global Styles

+Up to now, we have done very minimal styling to our app.
+We have one global style, which we placed in `src/App.vue`, which is OK for trvial apps, but not very managable for production scale apps.
+Let's fix that now.

+1. Create a `src/theme/styles.css` file.
+1. Import this new file in `src/main.ts` using the current import of `src/theme/variables.css` as a guide.
+1. Move the `error-message` styling from `src/App.vue` to `src/theme/styles.css`.

+In an even larger scaled app we may want to break our styling into even more files.
+This will work for our application, however.

 ### The Color Theme